Conan4009/SSH_automation/README.md

-# SSH Network Device Automation Tool
+# SSH Network Device Automation Tool with Excel config

-A comprehensive Python tool for automating SSH connections to network devices, executing commands, and generating organized output reports.
+A comprehensive Python tool for automating SSH connections to network devices, executing commands from excel, and generating organized excel output reports.

 ## Overview